danielpclark/rutie/build.md

 value of `ENABLE_SHARED` from Ruby's `RbConfig::CONFIG` will determine whether static or dynamic linking is used.

+## Static Builds

+Set `RUBY_STATIC` environment variable first and read the following.

+Ruby removed the static ruby library with [issue #12845](https://bugs.ruby-lang.org/issues/12845) by default.
+Because of this you will need to provide a path where this static library `libruby-static.a` can be found in `RUBY_STATIC_PATH` if you wish to build a statically linked build.
+If you compile Ruby with RVM then the build script will work without you providing the `RUBY_STATIC_PATH` env var.

+NOTE: there are a three methods as of this writing that don't work when using statically built code.
+They are:

+- `class::string::RString::from_bytes`
+- `class::string::RString::is_valid_encoding`
+- `class::vm::VM::init_loadpath`

+NOTE: code seems to run much slower when using static builds.

 ## Logging

 Currently when `CI_STDERR_LOG` is set logging is mapped to the builds